consuldemocracy/docs/en/open_source/contributing.md

 ## How to contribute from your computer

+### Gitbooks

 This documentation is hosted online at [Gitbook](https://www.gitbook.com) for free, and its composed by [Markdown](https://es.wikipedia.org/wiki/Markdown) text files.
 Markdown its a lightweight markup language to give style to paragraphs, lists, etc...
 Check [Gitbook's Markdown syntax guide](https://toolchain.gitbook.com/syntax/markdown.html)

 To visualize on your browser how your changes would look you can use [https://github.com/GitbookIO/gitbook](https://github.com/GitbookIO/gitbook) to start a localhost server that will render the documentation.

+### Markdown Linter

+To maintain Markdown syntax consistency we use [Markdown Linter](https://github.com/markdownlint/markdownlint) and a `.mdlrc` file that holds its configuration on the project's root directory.

+To check your changes have no linting issues you first have to install the tool with `gem install mdl` and then execute it with `mdl .`

 ## Other ways of contributing